CarlosLopezDeLara/stakepool_guide_for-TSD/stakepool-running-doc.md

     git fetch --all --tags
     git tag
     git checkout tags/<the-tag-you-want>
-    cabal install cardano-node cardano-cli
+    cabal install cardano-node cardano-cli --overwrite-policy:always

-Note: You need to delete the `db`-folder (the database-folder) before running an updated version of the node.
+__Note:__ You need to delete the `db`-folder (the database-folder) before running an updated version of the node.

 ## Get genesis, configutarion, topology files, and start the node

 Let us create a new directory inside `cardano-node`to store the configuration files that we will need no start the node.